Veridise/veridise-docs/vanguard/index.md

 * Supports Solidity versions 0.8.4 through 0.8.24.
 * Collects useful information such as call graphs, currency value flow, and access controls and emits them in tabular & visual form.
-* Findings reported by Vanguard can be triaged directly in the SaaS interface.
+* Findings reported by Vanguard can be triaged directly in the AuditHub interface.